vegaprotocol/documentation/docs/tutorials/proposals/_generated-proposals/_newAsset_annotated.md

   },

   // Timestamp (Unix time in seconds) when voting closes for this proposal,
   // constrained by `minClose` and `maxClose` network parameters (int64 as string)
-  closingTimestamp: 1661608109,
+  closingTimestamp: 1661685139,

   // Timestamp (Unix time in seconds) when proposal gets enacted (if passed),
   // constrained by `minEnact` and `maxEnact` network parameters (int64 as string)
-  enactmentTimestamp: 1661694509,
+  enactmentTimestamp: 1661771539,

+  // Validation timestamp (Unix time in seconds) (int64 as string)
+  validationTimestamp: 1661598739
  }
 }
 ```